 Bring the water to a boil over high heat, reduce heat to medium-high (or whatever temperature is needed to maintain the boil) and continue cooking for about 10-12 minutes, or until a fork or knife inserted in the potato goes in easily.

 While the potatoes cook, in a seperate pot, gently heat the butter, half and half, milk together (Do not boil).

 Carefully drain the potatoes and add them back to the pot with the butter, and warmed milk mixture.

 Mash the potatoes into the butter mixture with a ricer or potato masher.
 Combine by gently stirring with a wooden spoon or spatula to incorporate.
 The potatoes will gradually absorb the liquid and turn into a creamy mixture.

-- Don’t overcook the potatoes.
-As soon as a fork or knife can be inserted easily into a potato with ease, they’re ready to go.
+Don’t overcook the potatoes.
+As soon as a fork can be inserted easily into the potatoes, they’re ready to go.

 Be sure to mash your potatoes as soon as possible after draining.
 Waiting too long will result in sticky, starchy mashed potatoes.